iotaledger/docs/pages/compass/introduction/overview.md

 export default withRouter(props => WithMDX(props, page))

 Compass is an open-source implementation of an IOTA Network coordinator.
-It is used to ensure the Tangle it is connected to is moving in a uniform direction and to protect against various attacks a young Tangle is susceptable to.
+It is used to ensure the Tangle it is connected to is moving in a uniform direction and to protect against various attacks a young Tangle is susceptible to.

 ### Making Compass obsolete